 Loss Control Insights for Contractors

-Some Workers are More Likely to Be Affected Than Others
+Some Workers are More Likely to Be Affected By Hot Weather

 You May Actually Need More Salt While Working In Extreme Heat

 Heavy sweating can deplete the salts and minerals your body needs to function.

 You can replace these with a sports drink, though the electrolytes you get through regular meals and snacks will usually do the trick as well (talk with your doctor if you are on a low-salt diet).

 Heat-related illness can cause confusion and poor judgement, so employees may not realize they are getting sick.